Columbus Youth Climate Action Fund

 Eligible Applicants

-Eligible applicants are organizations led by young people between the ages of 15 and 24 that either:
+Eligible applicants are groups led by young people between the ages of 15 and 24 that either:

-• Are incorporated as a non-profit organization, with a bank account to receive funds
+• Are incorporated as a 501(c)(3) non-profit organization, with a bank account to receive funds

 OR

-• Have an incorporated non-profit fiscal sponsor, with a bank account to receive funds
+• Have an incorporated 501(c)(3) non-profit fiscal sponsor, with a bank account to receive funds

-If you are in need of a fiscal sponsor, please go ahead and submit an application and we will attempt to find a match.
+If you are in need of a fiscal sponsor, please contact us for guidance.

 Program Requirements

-• Youth (ages 15-24) must be involved in project planning, proposal writing, and project execution.
-However, your project/program itself can impact youth and adult residents of all ages.
+• At least three youth (ages 15-24) must be involved in project planning, proposal writing, and project execution.
+However, the project itself can impact youth and adult residents of all ages.

 Eligible costs

-Materials, supplies and services to implement the project; youth participation costs (e.g. bus fare, food); adult project sponsorship costs
+Materials, supplies and services to implement and promote the project; youth participation costs (e.g. transportation, food); adult project sponsorship costs

 Ineligible activities

-Projects already ongoing; services covered by existing city initiatives; speaker honorariums; partisan political organizations, candidates, fundraisers, or projects; legislative advocacy or lobbying activities; projects that primarily serve religious organizations; indirect costs like rent or utilities; scholarships or other direct support to individuals or families; capital campaigns, endowments, or endowed chairs.
+Projects already ongoing; services covered by existing city initiatives; speaker honorariums and speaker fees; projects that primarily serve religious organizations; indirect costs like rent or utilities; nonprofit incorporation fees; scholarships; direct support to individuals or families; partisan political organizations, candidates, fundraisers, or projects; legislative advocacy or lobbying activities; capital campaigns, endowments, or endowed chairs.

-Unsure if your program idea fits the requirements?
+Unsure if your project idea fits the requirements?
 Email MLFord@columbus.gov for guidance!

 Scoring Criteria